-RESPONSIBILITY

-Provide guidance and support as well as

-possible collaboration on aviation, maritime,

-pipeline and rail modes of transport.

-Collaboration on aviation, maritime, pipeline

-and rail modes of transport especially in

-respect of economic strategies and benefit.

-Collaboration on aviation, maritime, pipeline

-and rail modes of transport especially in

-respect of projects at municipal level and

-those that require municipal co-operation.

-Collaboration on aviation, maritime, pipeline

-and rail modes of transport especially in

-respect of projects pertaining to government

-property and works.

-Provide guidance around aviation safety.

-Collaborate on projects as the custodian of

-ports, rail and pipelines infrastructure.

-Collaborate on projects in respect of

-passenger rail services.

-Collaboration on aviation, maritime, pipeline

-and rail modes of transport especially in

-respect of projects at municipal level and

-those that require municipal co-operation.

-Research and skills development in respect

-of modes of transport

-Co-operation and involvement in projects

-and plans regarding alternate modes of

-transport.

-Ensure the integration of infrastructure plans

-among government departments, as well as

-different spheres of Government.
+STAKEHOLDER RESPONSIBILITY National Department of Transport Provide guidance and support as well as possible collaboration on aviation, maritime, pipeline and rail modes of transport.
+Provincial Department of Economic Collaboration on aviation, maritime, pipeline Development, Tourism and and rail modes of transport especially in Environmental Affairs respect of economic strategies and benefit.
+Provincial Department of Cooperative Collaboration on aviation, maritime, pipeline Governance and Traditional Affairs and rail modes of transport especially in respect of projects at municipal level and those that require municipal co-operation.
+Provincial Department of Public Works Collaboration on aviation, maritime, pipeline and rail modes of transport especially in respect of projects pertaining to government property and works.
+Civil Aviation Authority Provide guidance around aviation safety.
+Transnet Collaborate on projects as the custodian of ports, rail and pipelines infrastructure.
+Passenger Rail Agency of South Africa Collaborate on projects in respect of (PRASA) passenger rail services.
+District and Local municipalities Collaboration on aviation, maritime, pipeline and rail modes of transport especially in respect of projects at municipal level and those that require municipal co-operation.
+Educational institutions Research and skills development in respect of modes of transport Hauliers Co-operation and involvement in projects and plans regarding alternate modes of transport.
+Strategic Infrastructure Development Ensure the integration of infrastructure plans Agency (SIDA) among government departments, as well as different spheres of Government.